UK: Zara opens eco-flagship on Oxford Street

 Join now for increased access

 There are various access options to choose from.
 All provide instant access to the latest news, insight and expert analysis.

 More articles related to this one

 Who has signed the Bangladesh safety accord - update

-A total of 40 companies have now signed the new Accord on Fire and Building Safety in Bangladesh following the collapse of the Rana Plaza factory building last month, which killed more than 1,100 people.
+More than 140 companies have now signed the new Accord on Fire and Building Safety in Bangladesh following the collapse of the Rana Plaza factory building in April, which killed more than 1,100 people.

 Market research related to this article

 Inditex was founded in 1963 by Amancio Ortega Gaona.
 The group opened its first Zara shop in 1975 in A Coruna, Spain.
 Inditex was established as the head of the corporate group in 1985.
 The group witnessed expansion outside of Spain for the first tim...